 Even if we use the Land Registry average house price index, which lags the more popular Nationwide House Price Index, we have still seen massive growth in property prices in recent times.
 For example, it was only towards the end of the 1980s that the average property price in the UK moved above £50,000.
 Just over 30 years later and prices are now above £250,000.

-Many so-called "baby boomers", those born between 1946 and 1964, have seen exponential growth in the value of their homes.
-However, as their children fly the nest, many have been left with relatively large houses which are too big and costly for just two people.
-So, how can these empty nesters make money from their homes?
+If you're a baby boomer, you have likely seen exponential growth in the value of your home.
+However, as your children fly the nest, you might have been left with a relatively large property that is too big and costly for just two of you.

 Source: Land Registry